hf7y/Nola-Musicians-for-Palestine/readme.md

 To Do:
 ------

+April 11, 2024
+* Ana Dammi Falastini is actually 2/2?
+* Bil Afrah is actually 6/8?
+* Bil Afrah split into sub-scores at m.
+26?
+* Enta Omry beaming m.
+16+

 April 9, 2024
 * Convert and clean-up folk medley
 * Standardize formatting for 4x indications on repeats
 * ~~Document the new MarkLine context and other changes made there~~
-* Remove 5 superscripts from chord symbols
+* ~~Remove 5 superscripts from chord symbols~~

 April 7, 2024
 Score.ly